dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

   * Update the existing releases, as needed.

-    * For a development release, change any previous "Development" versions to "Other".
+    * For a development release, change any previous *Development* versions to "Other".

     * For a bugfix or official release, change any previous